-- The value 2 specifies a Prolog 1 or 2 file in all instances, even when circumstances would allow you to create a Prolog 3 file. - The value 3 specifies a Prolog 3 file.
+- The value 0 (default) specifies the system or process prolog type. - The value 2 specifies a Prolog 1 or 2 file in all instances, even when circumstances would allow you to create a Prolog 3 file. - The value 3 specifies a Prolog 3 file.
 If a Prolog 3 file is not allowed, you want the conversion to fail.

-If the size of the options block that you pass to CONV\$PASS\OPTIONS includes the SECONDARY longword value, then you must specify a value for the IGNORE PROLOGUE field.
+If the size of the options block that you pass to CONV\$PASS\OPTIONS includes the SECONDARY longword value, then you must specify a value for the IGNORE\PROLOGUE field.